How To Change Mountain Bike Handlebar Grips- Simple Steps

 How to Install The Lock-on Grips

-Installing the lock-on grips is also easy, the same as the slip-on grips, just follow the steps mentioned.
+Installing the lock-on grips is also easy if you follow the steps mentioned.

 Step 1- Loosen The Collar Lock